Finnish shopping center goes digital

 The mall monitor

-The CEO of Sello, Matti Karlsson, agrees that monitoring, controlling and optimizing the lights, heat and ventilation will lead to economic advantages for both Sello and its tenants.
-But he stresses that the major responsibility and goal for Sello is to get more people to come to the shops and venues.
-To achieve this, the most important thing is to make sure that all the visitors enjoy their stay and feel comfortable and safe.
-“So our cooperation with Siemens is very important.
-In 2015, for example, Siemens helped us to become the first shopping center in Europe to achieve platinum-level EB LEED environmental certification” (the certification measures a building’s energy efficiency and environmental friendliness).
+This is an assessment Matti Karlsson, CEO of Sello, agrees with: Monitoring, controlling and optimizing the lights, heat and ventilation will certainly lead to economic advantages for both Sello and its tenants.
+But he stresses that the major responsibility and goal for Sello is to attract more people to visit the shops and venues.

-We want to continue our high level of sustainability, and we want to continue to be the best place for our customers and our tenants.
+We want to continue our high level of sustainability.
 That means we need good partners and Siemens has been one of the best.Matti Karlsson, CEO, Sello

 Innovation built on trust